Fa-r27-aD/Passwall-on-Archer-C6-v3.20/README.md

 B. Final setup of Passwall:

+for core setup:

-Now go to Services -> Passwall 2 in Passwall 2 menu go to AppUpdate tab and change Xray App Path to : /tmp/usr/bin/xray
+go to Services -> Passwall2 in Passwall2 menu go to AppUpdate tab and change Xray App Path to : /tmp/usr/bin/xray

+for geo-file setup:

+go to Services -> Passwall2 in Passwall2 menu go to RuleManage tab and change geo-file Path to : /tmp/usr/share/v2ray/

 Note that xray-core will be automatically installed in Temp Space when the router reboots.